-The HMOs participate in the federally facilitated health insurance exchange in 10 southeast Texas counties.
-The exchange was created pursuant to the ACA under regulations established by the U.S. Department of Health and Human Services (HHS).
-Under these rules, HHS pays the HMO a portion of the policy premium, in the form of Advanced Premium Tax Credit (APTC), and part of the health care costs, in the form of Cost Sharing Reduction (CSR), for low income individual exchange members.
+CHC participates in the federally facilitated health insurance exchange in 20 southeast Texas counties.
+The exchange was created pursuant to the Patient Protection and Affordable Care Act (ACA) under regulations established by the U.S. Department of Health and Human Services (HHS).
+Under these rules, HHS pays CHC a portion of the policy premium, in the form of Advanced Premium Tax Credit (APTC).
 HHS also administers certain risk management programs as detailed below.

-The HMOs recognize premiums received from its exchange members and APTC received from HHS as premium revenue when earned and CSR offsets health care costs when incurred.
-For 2021, the HMOs recognized \$435 million and \$11 million of APTC and CSR, respectively.
+CHC recognizes premiums received from its exchange members and APTC received from HHS as premium revenue when earned and cost sharing reductions (CSR) offsets healthcare costs when incurred.
+CHC recognized APTC amounts of \$508 million for 2022.
+CHC did not record an allowance for APTC as of December 31, 2022.